 - changing FILL CONTENT (silicone or saline)

-The SECOND most common reasons for changing out breast implants is:
+The second most common reasons for changing out breast implants are:

 - ageing implants – read the lifetime of a breast implant warranty information

-- treating a complication like a capsular contracture, rotation or a double-bubble
+- treating a complication like capsular contracture, rotation or a double-bubble

 - needing a revision augmentation to correct for pronounced breast asymmetry

 - wanting to try new, modern options including Motiva

 - needing a breast lift to treat ptosis (drooping breasts) after pregnancy or ageing